 Sample meal plan

 Choose foods that you like and that satisfy you.
 Include a small serving of carbohydrate foods in each meal or snack to help manage blood glucose levels.
 You can eat your main meal at lunch or dinner.

 - 3/4–1 cup of high-fibre breakfast cereal with low-fat milk and one piece of fruit

-- two slices of bread or toast – preferably wholegrain, wholemeal or sourdough – with thinly spread margarine, peanut butter, jam, Vegemite, baked beans, grilled tomato with avocado, or sardines
+- two slices of bread or toast – preferably wholegrain– with thinly spread margarine, peanut butter, Vegemite, baked beans, grilled tomato with avocado, poached or boiled eggs, or sardines

-- one sandwich made with wholegrain bread OR one roll OR six small high-fibre crackers with thinly spread margarine or avocado
+- one sandwich made with wholegrain bread OR one roll OR six small high-fibre crackers with thinly spread avocado

 - lots of salad vegetables